Talking Gender Stereotypes with Mulan

 Once both tables were filled out, we compared and contrasted as a class.
 Then we discussed gender stereotypes, stereotypes they're aware of, the impact of stereotypes on their life, and their feelings about existing stereotypes.
 It's conversations like this that remind me how wise kids are!!!

 My kids' notes on men in Ancient China

 Overall, this was one of my favorite topics.
 I am fascinated by kids discussing and taking on the problems of the world!
-And if you're interested in having a similar discussion in your classroom click here to watch Mulan and here to download this freebie worksheet!!!
+And if you're interested in having a similar discussion in your classroom click here to watch Mulan and download this freebie worksheet!!!

 Let me just leave you with this reminder, it is important to remember that the conversation didn't solely focus on female stereotypes.
-It's very important to be aware of the stereotypes affecting both males and females and to understand how they influence and impact our well-being!
+It's very important to be aware of the stereotypes affecting both males and females and to understand how they influence and impact everyone's well-being!

 P.S.
 If you're interested in this, check out our #LikeaGirl writing activity